FrexG/LinearRegression-GradientDescent/README.md

 # LinearRegression-GradientDescent
-A simple visual implementation of linear regretion using Gradient Descent
+A simple visual implementation of linear regression using Gradient Descent